exploring self-realization, sacred personhood, and full humanity

 It’s not necessary, nor desirable, to live in constant vision of the inner darkness.
 An occasional trip there is enough.
 It’s a mystical encounter, a journey into the “madness maddened.”
 It’s our cure for “I thank thee Lord that I am not like other men.”

 I can think of two or three times in the last ten years when this horror has overtaken me.
 It’s a cleansing process, actually.
-I don’t like going there very often, and it’s not something you can really control, but when the higher self takes you there, let’s just say, it’s very educational.
+I don’t like going there very often, and it’s not something you can really control, but when the higher self takes you there, let’s just say, it’s educational.

-And I thought of a typical day in Summerland – but, this in itself is a problem, in that, there are no “days,” as such, just one long unbroken summer day, there’s no division of daytime and nighttime.
-This began to bother me, with an inadvertent feeling of, “How can I escape myself with sleep and the like if there’s no end to the day, if it just goes on and on? - and you can't die, you can't get away from it!
+And I thought of a typical day in Summerland – but, this in itself is a problem, in that, there are no separate “days,” as such, just one long unbroken summer day, there’s no division of daytime and nighttime.
+This began to bother me, with an inadvertent feeling of, “How can I escape myself with sleep if there’s no end to the day, if it just goes on and on? - and you can't die, you can't get away from it!
 How do you survive that?"

 This discomfiture, like falling into an infinite bottomless pit, began to grow in my mind.
 A certain panic set in.
 And I realized that a good life in Summerland, if not properly oriented, can be just as much an "existential terror" as being lost in space.